-On 1 November 2013, Falcon announced that Falcon Australia, had entered into an agreement (the "CRIAG Agreement") with CR Innovations AG ("CRIAG") to acquire its 4% Overriding Royalty Interest ("ORRI") relating to its exploration permits in the Beetaloo Basin.
+On 1 November 2013, Falcon announced that Falcon Australia, had entered into the "CRIAG Agreement with CRIAG to acquire its 4% ORRI relating to its exploration permits in the Beetaloo Sub-basin.
 The key transaction details were:

 - Falcon Australia made an initial payment to CRIAG of \$999,000 on signing the CRIAG Agreement; - Falcon Australia made a second payment to CRIAG of \$999,000 to acquire the first 3% (three fourths) of the ORRI upon completion of a farm-out deal in Australia; - CRIAG has granted Falcon Australia a five year call option to acquire the remaining 1% (one fourth) for \$5 million; and - All ORRI's acquired under the CRIAG Agreement will be immediately cancelled by Falcon Australia.